yu-ming-chen/tp/docs/UserGuide.md

  n/ | NAME | ❕Optional | Name of the budget to be edited to p/ | THRESHOLD | ❕Optional | Threshold of the budget to be edited to

- >⚠️ Although both NAME and THRESHOLD fields are optional You must have at least one of the Prefix and
+ >⚠️ Although both NAME and THRESHOLD fields are optional, you must have at least one of the Prefix and
  > corresponding Parameters present.

 ✏️ Example: